abstractFlo/atlas-docs/README.md

 Creating a gamemode can become very frustrating and confusing.
 If procedural programming gets the upper hand, the result can be chaos.

-For this reason we have made it our task to develop a framework with which it is easy to program object oriented.
+For this reason we have made it our task to develop a framework with which it is easy to program object-oriented.

-The advantages of object oriented programming are obvious.
+The advantages of object-oriented programming are obvious.
 Clean class abstraction, reusable code and easier overview of the individual methods and classes.

 {% hint style="danger" %}
 This framework is not a gamemode.
 It is meant to help you build your own fantastic gamemode.